daos-stack/daos/utils/ansible/ftest/README.md

 Launching the DAOS functional tests could be done thanks to the generated bash script `daos-launch.sh`.
-This last script supports several options and it is also possible to give some options to the original `launch.py` python script of the DAOS functional test plaftrom.
+This last script supports several options and it is also possible to give some options to the original `launch.py` python script of the DAOS functional test platform.

 More details on the supported options and the way to passing options to `launch.py` could be found with running the command with the `--help` option.